JohnboyJovi/study-framework-wiki/home.md

 **Goals of this framework are:**
 * Make it easy to setup/prototype studies in UE
 * Produce data that is easy to analyze
-* Have similar data for different data (facilitating meta-analyses and sharing analysis tools)
+* Have similar data for different studies (facilitating meta-analyses and sharing analysis tools)
 * Do **not** overengineer

 For information on how to use this, go to the [HowToUse-Section](HowToUse)